mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ![Parse and Sort times](/images/2018-02-03/parse-sort-0.png)

-In V8 we seem to be spending roughly as much time parsing mappings as then sorting them.
+In V8 we seem to be spending roughly as much time parsing mappings as sorting them.
 In SpiderMonkey parsing is considerably faster - while sorting is slower.
 This prompted me to start looking at the parsing code.